-- Add the 2 tbsp of olive oil.
-Add the sliced potatoes and chopped onions, season well with salt and pepper.
+- Add the 2 tablespoon of olive oil.
+Add the sliced potatoes and chopped onions, and season well with salt and pepper.
 Sautee these for 1-2 minutes.
 Turn the heat down and toss occasionally.
 Cover and allow those to cook slowly (on low heat) for 15 minutes until the potatoes are nice and soft.
 Don't forget to turn and toss them a couple of times while cooking.
 Add the shredded red pepper now if you chose to use it.

 - Meanwhile, whisk the 6 eggs in a large bowl.
 Whisk them well and season a little more with salt and pepper.

 - Add the whisked eggs to the potato and onion.
 Mix a little so the egg mixes with the potato and spreads evenly around the pan.